 Bovine Viral Diarrhoea (BVD) can be an invisible and costly threat to your farm.
-So, as of Monday 5th April, all MQ contract reared calves will be screened for BVD as they pass through our Red Tractor approved Calf Collection Centres.
+This is why all MQ contract reared calves are screened for BVD as they pass through our Red Tractor approved Calf Collection Centres.

 Bovine Viral Diarrhoea or BVD is a highly contagious viral disease of cattle.
 It is one of the biggest disease issues

 facing the UK cattle industry.
 BVD has been estimated to cost between £13 and £31 per cow in Great Britain.

 The national cost could be as high as £61M per year.

 Any animal infected with the virus can quickly spread it to others.
 However, the main source of infection comes in the form of a ‘persistently infected’ animal, referred to as a ‘PI’.

 A PI animal is produced when a pregnant cow contracts the BVD virus during the first 120 days of her pregnancy.
 Once born, PIs will then shed high volumes of the virus into their environment for life.
 They are therefore the most significant source of BVD infection to other cattle.

 When a PI calf is born, they serve as an active and prolific source of infection to the rest of the herd throughout their lifetime.
 They ‘shed’ the disease when eating, drinking, urinating, and defecating, quickly transmitting the disease to others in the group.